ClickHouse/ClickHouse/docs/en/table_engines/kafka.md

     AS SELECT toDate(toDateTime(timestamp)) AS day, level, count() as total FROM queue GROUP BY day, level;

 SELECT level, sum(total) FROM daily GROUP BY level;
 ```

-To improve performance, received messages are grouped into blocks the size of [max_block_size](../operations/settings/settings.md#settings-settings-max_insert_block_size).
-If the block wasn't formed within [ stream_flush_interval_ms](../operations/settings/settings.md#settings-settings_stream_flush_interval_ms) milliseconds, the data will be flushed to the table regardless of the completeness of the block.
+To improve performance, received messages are grouped into blocks the size of [max_insert_block_size](../operations/settings/settings.md#settings-settings-max_insert_block_size).
+If the block wasn't formed within [stream_flush_interval_ms](../operations/settings/settings.md#settings-settings_stream_flush_interval_ms) milliseconds, the data will be flushed to the table regardless of the completeness of the block.

 To stop receiving topic data or to change the conversion logic, detach the materialized view:

 ```
 DETACH TABLE consumer;
 ATTACH MATERIALIZED VIEW consumer;
 ```

-If you want to change the target table by using `ALTER` materialized view, we recommend disabling the material view to avoid discrepancies between the target table and the data from the view.
+If you want to change the target table by using ` ALTER`materialized view, we recommend disabling the material view to avoid discrepancies between the target table and the data from the view.